-"I'm going to be an RN when I grow up," Claire said, sitting down next to Emily.
+"I'm going to be an RN when I grow up," Claire said, who sat down next to Emily.
 "May I call you Gram?"

 "You sure can!"
 Emily said, giving her a hug.
 "I would love it if you both called me Gram."

-When the party was over, Emma and Rhonda decided it was time for this family to have a little alone time to get to know one another better.
+When the party was over, Emma and Rhonda decided it was time for this family to have a little alone time.

 They said their good-byes, deciding not to write about this in the newspaper, because they needed their privacy.

-Emma and Rhonda stayed in touch with this new found family.
-They'd meet together on special occasions such as birthdays and holidays.
+Emma and Rhonda stayed in touch with this newfound family.
+They'd meet on special occasions such as birthdays and holidays.
 Even Aaron Wiese became good friends with Alfred and Emily.

 Emma, Rhonda and Susan found that they had many things in common.
 They'd get together often at the coffee shop or at each other's homes.
 Chloe and Claire began calling them Aunt Emma, and Aunt Rhonda.
-They both loved it, being that they were career women, at least for the time being.
+They both loved it, being that they were career women, and adopted these two little girls in their hearts.